-Time Analysis Hour 0 Start of First 12-Hour Period PFK HRMS Tune Window Defining Mixture (WDM) Isomer Specificity Check (ISC) Note: WDM can be combined with the ISC as a Column Performance Solution (CPS) CS3 CS1 (initial calibration) CS2 CS4 CS5 Blanks, LCSs, Samples (if time still remains on the 12-hour clock) Beginning of Next 12-Hour Period PFK HRMS Tune Column Performance Solution (CPS) CS3 Blanks, LCSs, Samples
+Time Analysis Hour 0 Start of First 12-Hour Period PFK HRMS Tune Window Defining Mixture (WDM) Isomer Specificity Check (ISC) Note: WDM can be combined with the ISC as a Column Performance Solution (CPS) CS3 CS1 (initial calibration) CS2 CS4 CS5 Blanks, Laboratory Control Samples (LCSs), Samples (if time still remains on the 12-hour clock) Beginning of Next 12-Hour Period PFK HRMS Tune CPS CS3 Blanks, LCSs, Samples

-10.0 PROCEDURE

-- 10.1 Sample Preparation - 10.1.1 Sample preparation involves modifying the physical form of the sample so that the CDDs/CDFs can be extracted efficiently.
+- 10.0 PROCEDURE - 10.1 Sample Preparation - 10.1.1 Sample preparation involves modifying the physical form of the sample so that the chlorinated dibenzo-p-dioxins/chlorinated dibenzofurans (CDDs/CDFs) can be extracted efficiently.
 In general, the samples must be in a liquid form or in the form of finely divided solids in order for efficient extraction to take place.
-Table 10 lists the phases and suggested quantities for extraction of various sample matrices. - 10.1.2 Multiphase/Insufficient Samples - 10.1.2.1 If multiphase samples (e.g., a two-phase liquid sample) are received by the Contractor, the Contractor must contact SMO to apprise them of the type of sample received.
-SMO will contact the Region.
-If all phases of the sample are amenable to analysis, the Region may require the Contractor to do the following: - ${\cal C}$ Mix the sample and analyze an aliquot from the homogenized sample. - C Separate the phases of the sample and analyze each phase individually.
-SMO will provide EPA sample numbers for the additional phases. - C Separate the phases and analyze one or more of the phases, but not all of the phases.
-SMO will provide EPA sample numbers for the additional phases, if required. - C Not analyze the sample. - 10.1.2.2 If an insufficient sample amount (less than the required amount) is received to perform the analyses, the Contractor must contact the Sample Management Office (SMO) to apprise them of the problem.
-SMO will contact the Region for instructions.
-The Region will either require that no sample analyses be performed, or a reduced volume be used for the sample analysis.
+Table 10 lists the phases and suggested quantities for extraction of various sample matrices. - 10.1.2 Multiphase/Insufficient Samples - 10.1.2.1 If multiphase samples (e.g., a two-phase liquid sample) are received by the Contractor, the Contractor must contact the Task Order Project Officer (TOPO) to apprise him of the type of sample received.
+If all phases of the sample are amenable to analysis, the TOPO may require the Contractor to do any of the following: - Mix the sample and analyze an aliquot from the homogenized sample; - C Separate the phases of the sample and analyze each phase individually.
+The TOPO will provide EPA Sample Numbers for the additional phases; - Separate the phases and analyze one or more of the phases, but not all of the phases.
+The TOPO will provide EPA Sample Numbers for the additional phases, if required; or - C Not analyze the sample. - 10.1.2.2 If an insufficient sample amount (less than the required amount) is received to perform the analyses, the Contractor must contact the TOPO to apprise him of the problem.
+The TOPO will either require that no sample analyses be performed, or a reduced volume be used for the sample analysis.
 No other changes in the analyses will be permitted.
-The Contractor must document the Region's decision in the SDG narrative.
+The Contractor must document the TOPO's decision in the Sample Delivery Group (SDG) Narrative.